stablekernel/aqueduct/_posts/2016-06-23-serialization.md

 The inverse is true when deserializing: any keys not present in the `Map` will not be set in the managed object's backing, but explicitly `null` values will be.

-If you ever need to check whether or not a value has been set on a `ManagedObject<T>`, you may access use the method `hasValueForProperty` or access its `backingMap` directly:
+If you ever need to check whether or not a value has been set on a `ManagedObject<T>`, you may use the method `hasValueForProperty` or access its `backingMap` directly:

 ```dart
 var user = new User()..id = 2;